-151 Art.
+&lt;sup>165 Art.
 7(1); Ibid., para.
 60.

-152 Ibid., paras 57 and 60.
+&lt;sup>166 Ibid., paras 57 and 60.

-- 4.30 Any measures taken by the competent authorities of the State of the nationality of the adult, under the concurrent subsidiary jurisdiction envisioned by Article 7, will cease to apply as soon as the competent authorities that have general jurisdiction under Article 5, 6(2) or 8 have taken measures or have subsequently decided that no measures are to be taken.
-The 2000 Convention gives primacy to those decisions taken by those competent authorities with general jurisdiction, in order to avoid disorderly or contradictory measures of protection.
-The competent authorities that have taken measures in accordance with Article 7 must inform the competent authorities with primary jurisdiction of the measures taken.
-The measures taken by those authorities under Article 7 will lapse as soon as the competent authorities with primary jurisdiction take the measures required by the situation or decide that no measures are to be taken.
-The - 4.31 By giving competent authorities which have jurisdiction under Article 8 (i.e., following a transfer of jurisdiction) the ability to block the jurisdiction of competent authorities in the State of nationality of the adult, the risk of concurrent jurisdiction being exercised in parallel and contradictorily is eliminated.
-Of course, where the jurisdiction of competent authorities under Article 8 is limited to a specific aspect of the protection of the adult, that authority should refrain from blocking the competent authority of the State of nationality from exercising jurisdiction in relation to other aspects of protection.155 - 4.32 This jurisdiction relies on communication between Contracting Parties.
-Jurisdiction under Article 7 requires that, prior to taking a measure, the competent authorities of the State of nationality communicate, through Central Authorities, with the competent authorities having primary jurisdiction.
-This way, the competent authority of the State of nationality can verify that no measures have already been taken and notify the competent authority with primary jurisdiction that they are about to take a measure of protection.
+4.33 This jurisdiction relies on communication between Contracting Parties.
+Jurisdiction under Article 7 requires that, prior to taking a measure, the competent authorities of the State of nationality communicate, directly or through Central Authorities, with the competent authorities having primary\jurisdictionunder Article 5 or 6(2)or with the competent authorities to whom jurisdiction has been transferred under Article 8.
+This way, the competent authority of the State of nationality can verify that no measures have already been taken and notify the relevant competent authority that they are about to take a measure of protection.
 This communication must take into account the present circumstances of the adult in which the competent authorities of the State of nationality of the adult intend to intervene and exclude any previous, outdated measures.
-The 1999 Special Commission of a diplomatic character endorsed the use of a model form titled "Information Relating to Measures of Protection Concerning an Adult" which can be used to communicate measures envisaged and taken under Article 7.156
+The 1999 Special Commission of a diplomatic character endorsed the use of a model form titled "Information Relating to Measures of Protection Concerning an Adult" which can be used to communicate measures envisaged and taken under Article 7.170